 Just getting started, so check back soon for intriguing fun new fun plant projects to beautify your home & garden -- make your own bottle terrariums with premium plants; out-of-the-ordinary garden ideas; awesome houseplants; do-it-yourself plant propagation, etc.

-With 3 earned horticulture degrees (PhD, MS, BS), I want to be your very own plant doctor for seasonal tips, intriguing fun gardening, awesome houseplant and premium terrarium DIY projects.
+With 3 earned horticulture degrees (PhD, MS, BS), I want to be your very own plant doctor for intriguing fun garden, houseplant and premium terrarium projects.

 Check here often for the latest or be a free blog subscriber.